Chiapas conflict: 1980s–1990s

 Since the 1980s and 1990s, Mexico's economic policy concentrated more on industrial development and attracting foreign capital.
 However, this policy soon changed to try to brand Mexico as more of an agricultural power, which culminated in the administration of President Carlos Salinas de Gortari initiating a process of privatization of land through several amendments in 1992, which put the process of determining communal land under federal jurisdiction.
 The EZLN claims that it has existed since 1983, although it only began to gain traction by the early 1990s.

 Timeline

 Founding

-In 1982, General Absalon Castellanos Dominguez, then Governor of Chiapas, increased acts of violent oppression against indigenous people.
+In 1982, General Absalón Castellanos Domínguez, then Governor of Chiapas, increased acts of violent oppression against indigenous people.
 Members of the National Liberation Forces (FLN), including Rafael Vicente, eventually known as Subcomandante Marcos — the eventual spokesman of the EZLN — moved into the area later that year, and by late 1983 the EZLN was formed by 3 indigenous people and 3 mestizos.
 As the group grew, it became more like the state of Chiapas, consisting primarily of indigenous or partly indigenous people.